 The beauty of making garlic honey carrots is that you really don’t have to do much work after you send the baking sheet into the oven.
 It’s working hard in there for you!

-When it’s done, remove carrots from oven and.
+When it’s done, remove carrots from oven.
 Taste and add more salt to open up the flavors if necessary.

-It’s simple, minimal active time required…but the end product tastes like a million bucks.
+The overall flavor should be garlicky, savory with hints of sweetness and caramelization.
+It’s simple, with minimal active time required…but the end product tastes like a million bucks.

 Honey garlic butter carrots are my go-to way to make carrots for as long as I can remember!